X0U8/Gixplay/README.md

 </a>

 <br><br>
-<b>Agressive Playback:</b> Audio continues during calls, and stays active even if the app is swiped away from recent tasks.
+<b>Aggressive Playback:</b> Audio continues during calls and stays active even if the apk is closed or swiped from recent tabs.

 </td>
 </tr>